sooyeongho/attenuate-cfg-scale/README.md

 Parameters:

-strength: in the final step CFG scale will have been multiplied by this value, the interpolation is linear in this version

-do not allow negative values: prevents CFG scale from going lower than zero, for some samplers (like HEUN) this is a known issue
+Strength: in the final step CFG scale will have been multiplied by (1-strength) Do not allow negative values: prevents CFG scale from going lower than zero, for some samplers (like HEUN) this is a known issue

 known issues:
 does not work well if batch count is greater than 1 and for samplers that do more than one multiplication per step